-The R2 Two-family District is established to provide for an environment of predominantly low density, single and two-family single-, two-, and three-family dwellings and cluster developments on lots with a minimum of six thousand (6,000) two-thousand (2,000) square feet of lot area per dwelling unit.
+546.320. - Purpose.
+The R2 Two-family Multiple-family District is established to provide for an environment of predominantly low density, single and two family single, two-, and three-family dwellings and cluster developments on lots with a minimum of six thousand (6,000) square feet of lot area per dwelling unit.
 In addition to residential uses, institutional and public uses and public services and utilities may be allowed.